 Strong and stocky, yet light on his feet, the pit bull may pack more muscles per pound of body weight than any other breed.

 The pit bull has a low center of gravity, and appears slightly longer than tall.
 The muscles of the neck and head are especially well developed.
 The eyes are small, and the ears may be cropped or uncropped (the latter are rose-shaped).

 This dog is heavy for his size, weighing about 55 to 70 pounds (25 to 32 kilograms).
 He stands between 17 and 19 inches.
 The coat is short and sleek.
 Any color is acceptable, although coats with more than 80 percent either white, black and tan, or liver are least preferred.

 Most pit bulls are fun-loving companions, gentle and patient with all their family members (with the very likely exception of other pit bulls).
 As with all breeds, there are exceptions.

 Pit bulls were bred to be courageous and game, to continue whatever they are doing in the face of adversity.
 These qualities make them stubborn, tenacious and fearless.
-They were also bred never to act aggressively toward humans.
-Whether through poor breeding or socialization, this characteristic has not always been the case.
 As with any large dog, pit bulls should be supervised when with children.

 Life with a pit bull is always an adventure.
 These are fun-loving dogs that are always up for a game.
 They must have a vigorous exercise period every day.
 Although they are tough dogs, they are not cold weather dogs and should be shielded from the elements.

 Pit bulls should be obedience trained because it is a good bonding activity.
 Because they are very often not good with other dogs, they should be kept on a leash when around them.